HakonHarnes/img-clip.nvim/README.md

   show_dir_path_in_prompt = false, -- show dir_path in prompt when prompting for file name
-  insert_mode_after_paste = true, -- enter insert mode after pasting the markup code respect_cursor_placment_in_template = true, -- jump to cursor position in template after pasting
+  insert_mode_after_paste = true, -- enter insert mode after pasting the markup code respect_cursor_placment_in_template = true, -- jump to cursor position in template after pasting template = "$FILE_PATH", -- default template

-  -- default template when filetype-specific template is not defined template = "$FILE_PATH",

-  -- markdown specific options
+  -- file-type specific options
+  -- any options that are passed here will override the global config -- for instance, setting use_absolute_path = true for markdown will -- only enable that for this particular file type
+  -- the key (e.g. "markdown") is the filetype (output of "set filetype?")

   markdown = {
-    -- any opt can be passed here to override the global config -- e.g. insert_mode_after_paste = false,
     template = "![$CURSOR]($FILE_PATH)",
   },

-  -- html specific options
   html = {
     template = '<img src="$FILE_PATH" alt="$CURSOR">',
   },

-  -- latex specific options
   tex = {
     template = [[
 \begin{figure}[h]